 Would you like to know what colour your future child’s eyes will be?
 Our Baby Eye Colour Calculator tells you within a second.
-Our Eye Colour Calculator, which is based on the most recent genetic studies, can easily answer your question.

 Baby Eye Colour Calculator: some tips and useful information

 1. How does the Eye Colour Calculator work?

 Simply enter the eye colour of both parents, and then click on the "Calculate" button of the Eye Colour Calculator.
 Then the calculator will tell you what eye colour your future child will most likely have.

 2. How does the Eye Colour Calculator predict the eye colour of the unborn child?